 Well, just this month there have been at least ten new drug bust alerts from across Canada, wow ten separate instances of drug busts.
-But to make news the drug bust must have some importance or some media known person involved or it doesn’t make the news.
-On any given day across Canada there can be a dozen drug busts of small time dealers and traffickers.
+But to make the news the drug bust must have some importance or some media known person involved or it doesn’t make the news.
+On any given day across Canada, there can be a dozen drug busts of small-time dealers and traffickers.
 To make international news the quantity must be significant and the operation by drug squads and enforcement officers must be important.

-Like the recent drug bust on the west coast with millions worth in Crack cocaine, crystal meth, guns, money, etc. The people involved in the drug trafficking business have been supplying a large portion of the west coast Vancouver area.
-Which than is moved in land and across the country to other major cities like Edmonton, Calgary and Toronto.
+Like the recent drug bust on the west coast with millions worth of Crack cocaine, crystal meth, guns, money, etc. The people involved in the drug trafficking business have been supplying a large portion of the west coast Vancouver area.
+Which then is moved inland and across the country to other major cities like Edmonton, Calgary and Toronto.

-The simply equation is that this area is so lucrative that drug addicts cannot pass up the opportunity to take over someone else’s place on the latter of becoming a “Drug Lord”.
+The simple equation is that this area is so lucrative that drug addicts cannot pass up the opportunity to take over someone else’s place on the ladder of becoming a “Drug Lord”.
 Despite the risks, drug addicts will do anything to become a larger player in the field of illicit drug distribution.
-Our drug enforcement departments do a good job at stopping illicit drugs from being spread into our communities but when compared to the amount that is actually getting to our kids, family members and friends it may be time to rethink a means to stop self inflicting destruction by toxic poison.
+Our drug enforcement departments do a good job at stopping illicit drugs from being spread into our communities but when compared to the amount that is actually getting to our kids, family members and friends it may be time to rethink a means to stop self-inflicting destruction by toxic poison.

-People do drugs to rid them of some unwanted personal condition, when other attempts to handle their problem have failed, sooner or later people will find that drugs or alcohol will mask the condition temporarily at which point more drugs are required, and thus the cycle of addiction, and the resulting billion dollar industry.
+People do drugs to rid themselves of some unwanted personal condition when other attempts to handle their problem have failed, sooner or later people will find that drugs or alcohol will mask the condition temporarily at which point more drugs are required, and thus the cycle of addiction, and the resulting billion-dollar industry.

-The only way to beat addiction is with professional help by those in the field that know what to do.
+The only way to beat addiction is with professional help from those in the field that know what to do.
 Call 1 877-909-3636